Kansas City students gave us a back-to-school fit check. And they have style tips for everyone

 Despite her attention to detail, Harris said she didn’t begin planning her back-to-school fit until she bought her collared shirt a few days before class started.
 But the perfect outfit doesn’t have to be complicated — Harris said the key is to be yourself.

-“Just by like your looks and like how you put stuff together, it can show your personality pretty much,” Harris said.
+“Just by your looks and how you put stuff together, it can show your personality pretty much,” Harris said.

 John Guinn-Hillmon